-During the first week of July, 2016, The Real Uganda hosted its first ever Global Youth Ambassador field tour.
-While you can read about the full program here, GYA is basically a leadership program designed to empower teens to create change in the world.
+During the first week of July, 2016, The Real Uganda hosted its first ever Global Youth Ambassador (GYA) field tour.
+GYA is a leadership program designed to empower teens to create change in the world.
 Any attempt at building culturally sensitive global citizens, aware of their privilege, is a good thing in my books.

 Alongside Ugandan women, teens, and children, our group planted greens and eggplants (which have now all germinated!), fetched water, built a mud rabbit hutch (which is almost dry and ready for use!), learned how to make kabalagala (banana pancakes), played more than a few games of football, drummed, enjoyed entertainment from school choirs, mingled with Ugandan teens, and took part in a spontaneous village dance party.